egdelgadillo/egdelgadillo/README.md

 Some years later, in 2017, I switched positions within the same organization.
 An open position appeared, a System Administrator position.
 I loved it.
 Now I was able to level up my Operating Systems skills.
 Still, we were a small team of 3, so we had A LOT of work to do.
 Hundreds of **Linux and Windows virtual machines**, **Internet Access** using **squid proxy** for thousands of users every day, managing access and **content filtering** using both squid proxies and **firewalls** for both old and new users, of course **load balancing** them all due to the sheer amount of users, setting up and upgrading the **email services** using **Postfix and Dovecot**, **Networking**, managing the **DMZ**, installing **VMWare and OracleVM** on the Datacenter blades, **backups**, **Cybersecurity**, and the list goes on and on...

 This was the time when I learnt the most and the fastest.
 It was amazing, though not without its disadvantages.
 We were a super tiny team handling the responsibility dozens or hundreds should.
-Sometimes the amount of work and problems surpassed us; we couldn't keep up.
+Sometimes the amount of work and problems surpassed us\; we couldn't keep up.
 Nevertheless, we had some peaceful times, specially during the holidays.
 Many new projects were born during those times, some still stand while other died right there.
 We had the liberty to experiment, test, apply and grow, both as Developers and as SysAdmins.
 I'm not sure if this was already what you would call a **DevOps** area, but we were there.

 Yes, I said "Developer".
 We had so much stuff, we needed automation for most. **Bash** was my second best friend here.
 All **Debian and RedHat-based Linux OS(es)** had some bit of automation, whether it be for security, repetitive tasks, reports, you name it.
 I really believe I could not have got a better "education" than being there, hands on keyboard, googling, _StackOverflowing_, researching, testing and admiring the beauty of what we managed to create.